vinisalazar/BioProv/paper/paper.md

 as the association between a file and a sample or program.
 Projects also carry information about agents, *i.e.* users and computing environments used to execute programs.
-In the context of BioProv, a "Project" is distinct from a "Workflow" in the sense that a Project refers to a particular set of samples and files and associated programs, while a Workflow refers to a chain of programs that can be run on a set of adequate files.
+In the context of BioProv, a "Project" is distinct from a "Workflow" in the sense that a Project refers to a particular set of samples and files and associated programs, while a Workflow refers to a sequence of programs that can be run on a set of adequate input files.
 A user can therefore use the same workflow in many projects.
 Because they are serializable in JSON and tabular formats, BioProv objects can be stored and shared across computing environments, and can be exported as W3C-PROV compliant documents, allowing better integration with web systems.
 The library can be used interactively, in an environment such as Jupyter [@ragan2014jupyter], or from the application's command line interface (CLI).
 The CLI component of BioProv allows users to quickly launch custom workflows from the command line using